hazelcast/hazelcast-reference-manual/src/SpringIntegration.md

 ```

-#### Annotation Based Spring Cache Configuration
+#### Annotation-Based Spring Cache Configuration

-Annotation Based Configuration does not require any XML definition.
+Annotation-Based Configuration does not require any XML definition.
+To perform Annotation-Based Configuration:

 - Implement a `CachingConfiguration` class with related Annotations.